supervision : lived experience perspective

 Group supervision is useful for smaller lived experience teams (2-10) and may involve sharing skills and knowledge amongst group members, discussing challenges and rewards of a particular program or lived experience work in general, and activities to support team relationships.

-Lived Experience Communities of Practice (CoP) are groups who gather to share best practices and create new knowledge to advance the lived experience workforce.
+Lived Experience Communities of Practice (CoP) are for groups of 8 and over participants who gather to share best practices and create new knowledge to advance the lived experience workforce.
 Activities may include joint activities, information sharing, discussions and relationship building.
 Brook RED is experienced in establishing and facilitating Communities of Practice for the lived experience workforce.

-Cost for individual supervision : $110 including GST for 50-minute session
+Cost for individual supervision : $132 (GST inc) for 50 minute session

 My approach to supervision